 - No more than 50 percent of available funding in each LRTP five-year time band should be allocated to major infrastructure projects. - If one major infrastructure project requires more than 50 percent of funding in a particular time band, it should not be programmed.

 The MPO can consider LRTP-based guidelines such as these when determining how to program Regional Target funding over the relevant five-year period for the TIP.
-As the MPO continues to develop Destination 2040, it is anticipated that these guidelines may change to reflect an updated set of goals and investment programs.
-If and when these policy changes are finalized, they will guide programming decisions made during future TIP cycles.

 MassDOT and Transit Agency Investment Frameworks